 Outstanding amongst the family at this time was John Twyford, Lord Mayor of London; and Henry Twiford of Kenwick, Shropshire

-of...
-Another 40 words (3 lines of text) are included under the topic Early Twyffith Notables in all our PDF Extended History products and printed products wherever possible.
+Josiah Twyford (1640-1729), was an English potter, born in 1640 at Shelton...
+Another 91 words (6 lines of text) are included under the topic Early Twyffith Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Twyffith family to the New World and Oceana

 Many English families left England

 , to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Twyffith or a variant listed above: Henry Twyford landed in America in 1770; John and Robert Twiford settled in Barbados in 1663.